The XML tree paradigm has several well-known limitations for document modeling and

 quotation both point to exactly the

-same set of Text nodes, in TAG it does not make sense to ask whether the paragraph contains
+same set of Text nodes, in TAG it does not make sense to ask whether the paragraph

-the quotation or the quotation contains the paragraph because containment in TAG is defined
+the quotation or the quotation contains the paragraph because containment in TAG is

 as a proper subset relationship among sets of Text nodes.
-Whether a paragraph consists of a
+Whether a paragraph consists

-quotation or a quotation consists of a paragraph is a reasonable question, but in TAG it is
+quotation or a quotation consists of a paragraph is a reasonable question, but in

 a question of dominance, expressed through Markup-to-Markup hyperedges, and not of